-The Cla-Val Model X43 'Y' Strainer is a in-line strainer to be installed for the protection of pilot systems.
-These strainers are constructed of corrosion resistant materials.
+The Cla-Val Model X44A 'Y' Strainer is a in-line strainer to be installed for protection of pilot systems.
+The Strainers are constructed of corrosion resistant materials.
 All sizes have blow-off connections ready for field hook-up.
+X44A Strainers are provided with a internal Restriction Orifice.